cdown/chrisdown.name/_posts_todo/2021-02-19-tmpfs-inode-collisions.md

 ---
 layout: post
-title: "tmpfs and inode collisions"
+title: "tmpfs inode corruption and the birth of inode64"
 ---

 A few months ago I got a report from a service owner that their service was